-I added generous amounts of black pepper and parmesan cheese at the end, plus some salt.
-Fresh basil on top and sautéed herbs in the chicken stock sauce also built the flavor.
+I added generous amounts of black pepper and Parmesan cheese at the end, plus some salt.
+Fresh basil on top and sautéed herbs in the chicken stock also built the flavor.

 Here it is!
 The K. Martinelli Homemade Potato Gnocchi!